Clan Rising

 What does the surname Ferrari mean?

-The smith — from ferraro, the worker in ferro, iron — in the family plural Ferrari.
+The smith, from ferraro, the worker in ferro, iron, in the family plural Ferrari.
 The Italian cousin of Smith, Schmidt and Lefebvre.
-Ferraro, the ironworker, gave Italy its great smith-surname just as faber gave France Lefebvre and smið gave England Smith — the same indispensable trade, named again, thickest in the north.
+Ferraro, the ironworker, gave Italy its great smith-surname just as faber gave France Lefebvre and smið gave England Smith, the same indispensable trade, named again, thickest in the north.

-Is Ferrari a Italian surname?
+Is Ferrari Italian or Spanish?

 How old is the Ferrari surname?

-Ferraro, the ironworker, gave Italy its great smith-surname just as faber gave France Lefebvre and smið gave England Smith — the same indispensable trade, named again, thickest in the north.
+Ferraro, the ironworker, gave Italy its great smith-surname just as faber gave France Lefebvre and smið gave England Smith, the same indispensable trade, named again, thickest in the north.
 European hereditary surnames crystallised broadly between the 12th and 14th centuries, and the Ferrari name took its modern form within that long settlement.

 What is the Ferrari family known for?

-The smith — Italy's Smith, and a name that means speed.
-Ferraro, the ironworker, gave Italy its great smith-surname just as faber gave France Lefebvre and smið gave England Smith — the same indispensable trade, named again, thickest in the north.
+The smith, Italy's Smith, and a name that means speed.
+Ferraro, the ironworker, gave Italy its great smith-surname just as faber gave France Lefebvre and smið gave England Smith, the same indispensable trade, named again, thickest in the north.

 Who is the most famous Ferrari?